danwellman/instant-webpack/README.md

 # instant-webpack
-Example project for the Envato Tuts+ course Instant Webpack by Dan Wellman
+Example project for the Envato Tuts+ course Instant Webpack